SuyashLakhotia/NTUOSS-Bootstrap4Workshop/README.md

 ### Rows & Columns

-The next step is to create a row inside the container, which will contain all the three paragraphs:
+The next step is to wrap our paragraphs with a `.row` inside `.container`:

 ```html
 <div class="container">